archiverjs/node-archiver/README.md

 #### finalize()

-Finalizes the instance and prevents further writing to archive structure.
-You should then listen for the `end`/`close`/`finish` of the destination stream to properly detect completion.
+Finalizes the instance and prevents further appending to the archive structure.
+You should be listening for the `end`, `close`, or `finish` event of the destination stream (before calling this) to properly detect stream completion.
+Otherwise, you will most likely end up with data corruption.

 #### pointer()